Global Mind Tests

 Working memory and attention are sensitive to sleep, stress, caffeine timing, distractions, and motivation.
 Compare averages across multiple sessions.

 A miss is failing to press on a true 2-back target.
-A false alarm is pressing on a non-target—often due to confusing 1-back with 2-back.
+A false alarm is pressing on a non-target, often because 1-back gets confused with 2-back.

 How are results saved?